retaLazyCodes/my-expenses-app/README.md

 # my-expenses-app
 A web application to control my expenses

-You can check my other branch *frontest* to see the front deploy of the app
+You can check my other branch *frontest* to see a frontend version of the app deployed on GitHub Pages